turingschool/career-development-curriculum-site/module_two/week_4_habits_part_iii.md

 * Create a habit contract with an accountability partner

 ### Review
+We've discussed a lot about [making our habits identity-based](/module_one/week_3_building_habits) with the focus on the goal to become a software developer.
+Our identities inform our habits, and as you embrace the idea of being a software developer, that identity will inform your habits.
+You will focus on habits that reinforce that identity.

+As you think back over the first 3 laws of behavior change (make it obvious, make it attractive, and make it easy), consider:

+* How have you implemented these laws into your habits this module?

+Your [first journal prompt this week](https://github.com/turingschool/career-development-curriculum-site/blob/master/module_two/mod2_career_journal_prompts.md#week-4) asks you assess your habits from the week before to understand how you're spending your time.
+Where are you building effective habits?
+What is still ineffective?
+How could you change that?

 ### 4th Rule of Behavior Change: Make It Satisfying
 When a behavior is satisfying, we are more likely to repeat it.
 Why?
 Because positive emotions cultivate habits.